BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 ```

 # Debugging Strategies
-You can export positions and print ledgers at run time using.
 Exported positions include their tag property, which always == the tag of the order that created the position.

+You can export positions and print ledgers at run time using:
 ```rust
 fn example(strategy: &FundForgeStrategy) {
     strategy.export_trades(&String::from("./trades exports"));